 - Seamen on foreign vessels

-In addition to certain industries, certain types of jobs are exempt from minimum wage or overtime requirements.
+In addition to industry-specific regulations, certain types of jobs are exempt from minimum wage or overtime requirements, as well.
 Some of these come with multiple qualifiers.
-If in doubt, check with the Department of Labor or the FAQ page at Workplace Fairness.
+When in doubt, check with the DOL or the FAQ page at Workplace Fairness.

 Many cases must pass a “salary test.”
-The worker must be paid the same amount regardless of how many hours they work in a week and earn more than $47,476 in a year.
-Thus, in most cases, the employee is already making above minimum wage, so the concern is whether or not overtime pay applies.
+The worker must be paid the same amount regardless of how many hours they work and must earn more than $684 per week.
+As such, the employee is already making above minimum wage in most cases, so the focus is whether or not overtime pay applies.

 Executive Employee Exemption